 Is the route well sign-posted?

 It is, but we strongly recommend downloading the GPX of the route which will be available to download prior to race day.
 The official path signage of the red poppy's is good, but can become obstructed, damaged or weathered.
 It is also important to remember that electric devices can and do fail, particularly in bad weather so we strongly recommend a backup method of navigation, for example OS maps or detailed printouts of the route.
 The Essex Way is a well known path, so there is lots of route information online to utilise.
+Click here for further route info.

 Why a 9.00pm start?

 Aside from adding to the challenge of the event, an evening start is favourable for a number of reasons.
-It gets the night section out of the way early on while legs are still fresh, leaving the full day ahead to finish.
-It also means that all runners, from the exceptionally speedy to those surfing the cut-offs, will finish when trains are still running and in good time to get home for a good nights sleep after the event.
+It gets the night section out of the way early on while legs are still fresh, leaving the full Saturday ahead to finish.
+It also means that all runners, from the exceptionally speedy to those surfing the cut-offs, will finish when the trains are still running and in good time to get home for a good nights sleep after the event.

 Can my friends and family track me?